Cross Road (album): Release and reception

-In the United States, the album debuted and peaked at number 8 on the Billboard 200 the week of November 5, 1994, with 84,000 copies sold, the next week it dropped to number 13 and remained on the chart for fifty seven weeks.
-It was certified four times platinum by the RIAA on October 15, 1998, denoting shipments of four millions.
-According to Nielsen SoundScan, the album has sold 4,951,000 copies in the US as of September 2011, including 324,000 copies sold in 2006.
+In the United States, the album debuted and peaked at number 8 on the Billboard 200 the week of November 5, 1994 The album was certified 7× platinum by the Recording Industry Association of America (RIAA) and has sold over seven million copies in the United States.

 In the United Kingdom, Cross Road debuted at number one on the UK Albums Chart and spent a total of five non-consecutive weeks atop the chart, later becoming the best-selling album of 1994.
-The album was certified six times platinum by the BPI.
+The album was certified 6× platinum by the BPI.

-The album topped the charts in several other European countries, including Austria, Denmark, Germany, Italy, Portugal and Switzerland.
-In 2007, it was also certified octuple platinum by the International Federation of the Phonographic Industry for selling 8 million copies across Europe.
+The album topped the charts in several other European countries, including Austria, Denmark, Germany, Italy, Portugal, and Switzerland.
+In 2007, it was also certified 8× platinum by the International Federation of the Phonographic Industry for selling 8 million copies across Europe.

 The album became Bon Jovi's first number-one set in Japan, where it has sold more than 1.1 million copies.
-It spent two weeks at number one in Australia and in 2022 it was certified thirteen-times platinum by the Australian Recording Industry Association for shipments exceeding 910,000 copies.
-The album also debuted at number three on the New Zealand Albums Chart, peaking at number one in its second week and later being certified sectuple platinum by the Recording Industry Association of New Zealand.
+It spent two weeks at number one in Australia and in 2022 it was certified 13× platinum by the Australian Recording Industry Association for shipments exceeding 910,000 copies.
+The album also debuted at number three on the New Zealand Albums Chart, peaking at number one in its second week and later being certified 6× platinum by the Recording Industry Association of New Zealand.

-The album itself won Metal Edge magazine's 1994 Readers' Choice Awards for "Album of the Year" and "Best Hits or Compilation Album".
+The album won Metal Edge's 1994 Readers' Choice Awards for "Album of the Year" and "Best Hits or Compilation Album".
 Its namesake home video was voted "Best Video Cassette," and the single "Always" was voted "Song of the Year" and "Best Video Clip".

 Track listing

-The song "Good Guys Don't Always Wear White" is featured in the movie The Cowboy Way.
-Although Bon Jovi also released a music video to the song it was never released as a single.